lanuxos/chaiyogcpseason4/CreateandManageCloudSQLforPostgreSQLInstances.md

 psql --host=$POSTGRESQL_IP $USERNAME --dbname=orders
 SELECT COUNT(*) FROM order_items;
 SELECT COUNT(*) FROM users;
-## configure replication and enable point-in-time-recovery for cloud sql for postgresql
+## configure replication and enable point-in-time-recovery for cloud sql for postgresql [GSP922]
+### enable backups on the cloud sql for postgresql instance
+-
+### enable and run point-in-time recovery
+-
+### confirm database has been restored to the correct point-int-time
+-
 ## create and manage cloud sql for postgresql instances: challenge lab